currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

 <!--SR:!2024-09-18,1,257!2024-09-19,3,262-->
 annual(adjective) (We are preparing our annual midsummer festival., The annual family reunion will take place next week., We are preparing our annual winter festival., An annual plant completes its life cycle within one year.) <-> jährlich, alljährlich, einjährig

+merger(noun) (The merger went well and nobody lost their job., The merger had greatly increased the company's goodwill., The merger of the two companies created a more powerful business., This merger is a milestone in the history of the company.) <-> Verschmelzung, Fusion, Zusammenschluss to merge(verb) (In the author's new book reality and fantasy merge seamlessly., The company plans to merge its two subsidiaries., He merged several documents into a single file., The company's subsidiaries merged last year., In the book, reality and fantasy merge seamlessly., The company's two subsidiaries have been merged., The two main roads merge at the next intersection.) <-> verschmelzen, fusionieren, zusammenfügen sweatshop(noun) () <-> Ausbeutungsbetrieb, Ausbeuterbetrieb multinational(adjective) (We are a well-known multinational company.) <-> multinational multinational(noun) (The food industry is dominated by multinationals.) <-> Multi, multinationaler Konzern multinational(adjective) (Wir sind ein renommiertes, multinationales Unternehmen.) <-> multinational multinational(adverb) () <-> multinationally free trade(noun) () <-> Freihandel, freier Handel, Handelsfreiheit trade barrier(noun) (The trade barrier was part of the sanctions., The trade barrier was part of the sanctions.) <-> Handelshemmnis, Handelsbarriere, Handelsbeschränkung barrier to trade(noun) () <-> Handelshemmnis exchange rate(noun) (Prices vary according to the current exchange rate., The exchange rate fluctuates daily.) <-> Wechselkurs, Kurs, Devisenkurs